NYC - ATL

 The average price of all round-trip flights from New York to Atlanta clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Atlanta on a Saturday and more expensive on a Sunday.
-On your return trip to New York, you should consider flying back on a Friday, and avoid Mondays for better deals.
+On your return trip to New York, you should consider flying back on a Friday, and avoid Tuesdays for better deals.

 What is the cheapest month to fly from New York to Atlanta?